MrErenK/MapDistanceFix/README.md

 A very simple Minecraft Fabric mod that fixes map player indicators to always show the player's position and direction, even when outside map boundaries, making it much easier to navigate treasure maps and other map items.

-## ✨ Features

-- **Always Visible Player**: Ensures the player icon is always visible on maps, even when far outside the map boundaries
-- **Correct Direction**: Shows the player's actual facing direction instead of a generic off-map indicator
-- **Edge Positioning**: Intelligently positions the player icon at the appropriate map edge when outside boundaries
-- **Performance Optimized**: Minimal impact on game performance with smart caching and efficient calculations
-- **Client-Side Only**: No server modifications required - works on any server

 ## 🎯 Why This Mod?

 In vanilla Minecraft, when you're far from a map's boundaries, the player indicator either disappears entirely or shows as a generic "player_off_map" decoration without directional information.
 This mod fixes that by: